Gauge theory for string algebroids: Aeppli classes

-Set-theoretically, the fibre over $[L] \in \cL^0/\Aut(E)$ is given by the double quotient $\Aut_A(E)\backslash \Aut(E)/\Aut(Q_L)$, where $\Aut(Q_L)$ is regarded as the isotropy group of $L$ in $\Aut(E)$.
-Following Proposition \ref{prop:PicA} and Lemma \ref{lem:fibreModQP}, this quotient should have an intepretation in terms of the Aeppli cohomology group $H^{1,1}_A(X)$.
-The precise relation goes beyond the scope of the present work, and shall be compared with the link between the group of symplectomorphisms and the first cohomology of a symplectic manifold via the flux homomorphism (see Remark \ref{rem:flux}).
-Our modest goal here is to characterize the tangent to the fibre of \eqref{eq:moduliQAQ}.
-Strikingly, this infinitesimal study requires the classical Futaki invariant for the principal bundle $P$ \cite{Futaki} (see also \cite{AGG}).
+We want to characterize the tangent to the fibre of \eqref{eq:moduliQAQ}.
+Strikingly, this infinitesimal study requires the classical Futaki invariant for the principal bundle $P$ (see \cite[App.
+A]{grst}).
 Let $\mathfrak{b} \in H^{n-1,n-1}_{BC}(X,\RR)$ be a Bott-Chern class.
-Then, the Futaki invariant of $P$ is given by a Lie algebra homomorp hism
+Then, the Futaki invariant of $P$ is given by a Lie algebra homomorphism

 which provides an obstruction to the existence of solutions of the Hermite-Yang-Mills equations for a given balanced metric on $X$ with class $\mathfrak{b}$ (and hence in particular of \eqref{eq:Calabil}).
 Using the duality pairing $H^{1,1}_A(X) \cong H^{n-1,n-1}_{BC}(X)^*$ between the Aeppli and Bott-Chern cohomologies, the Futaki invariant can be regarded as the Lie algebra homomorphism